What Are The Closing Costs For A Seller?

 What Are Closing Costs?

-It’s similar to a sales tax.
-For example, you might pay $20,000 for a new car, but there will also be additional fees you have to cover because of taxes before you get the keys.
+The closing costs for a seller include all of the different fees, credits and services they have to pay for before the sale can be finalized.
+Closing costs are to sales taxes.
+For example, you might pay $30,000 for a new car, but there will also be additional fees you have to cover because of taxes before you get the keys.

-9 Closing Costs a Seller May Have to Cover
+7 Closing Costs a Seller May Have to Cover

 1. Real Estate Agent Commission